MicrosoftDocs/architecture-center/docs/example-scenario/apps/publish-internal-apis-externally-content.md

     > [!NOTE]
     > Testing the APIM APIs from the Azure portal won't work, because `api.contoso.org` isn't able to be publicly resolved.*

-8. Configure the Application Gateway (Web Application Firewall V1) to access the API service: `apim-gateway` on port 80.
+8. Configure the Application Gateway to access the API service: `apim-gateway` on port 80.
 Add TLS certs to the Application Gateway and corresponding health probes and HTTP settings.
 Also configure the Rules and Listeners to use the TLS cert.

 Once the preceding steps are successfully completed, configure the DNS entries in the web registrar CNAME entries of `api.contoso.org` and `portal.contoso.org` with the Application Gateway's public DNS name: `ase-appgtwy.westus.cloudapp.azure.com`.
 Verify that you're able to reach the Dev Portal from Public and that you're able to test the APIM services APIs using the Azure portal.

 > [!NOTE]
-> It's not a good practice to use the same URL for internal and external endpoints for the APIM services (though in this demo, both URLs are the same).
-If you choose to have different URLs for internal and external endpoints, you can make use of Application Gateway Web Application Firewall v2, which supports HTTP redirection and much more.
+> It's not a good practice to use the same URL for internal and external endpoints for the APIM services.

 ## Contributors